letsencrypt/website/content/en/docs/a-warm-welcome-to-asn1-and-der.md

 ASCII characters of output, with 6 bits of the input assigned to each character.
 We know what the first 16 bits of every certificate will be.
-To prove that the first characters of (almost) every certificate will be "MII", we need two to look at the next 2 bits.
+To prove that the first characters of (almost) every certificate will be "MII", we need to look at the next 2 bits.
 Those will be the most significant bits of the most significant byte of the two length bytes.
 Will those bits ever be set to 1?
 Not unless the certificate is more than 16,383 bytes long!
 So we can predict that the first characters of a